Monthly Retainer

 | Performance Tracking & Reporting | You have full transparency from a progress and ROI perspective | Tracking and reporting comms form part of most retainer agreements.
 The type, frequency and format of the tracking and report is pre agreed with you, based on your needs. | Organisations who need to regularly report on progress, justify value for money or who simply want transparency over the impact the development resource is making |

-Monthly retainer agreements are crucial for some organisations today and there are many reasons as to why you might look to obtain one.
+Monthly retainer agreements are crucial for some organisations today and there are many reasons as to why they might benefit your business specifically.
 Here, we look at some of the most common use cases:

-When a product is live and therefore requires regular updates, bug fixes, performance monitoring or enhancements, a retainer can ensure all of this is covered if the organisation does not have it's own internal resources to do so or they lack the specific skills
+When a product is live and therefore requires regular updates, bug fixes, performance monitoring or enhancements, a retainer can ensure all of this is covered if your organisation does not have it's own internal resources to do so or they lack the specific skills.

 Use case - Post launch software that must stay functional and secure.

-For companies developing products in phases or releasing new features regularly, a retainer allows for agile development and fast action on user feedback.
+If your company develops products in phases or you release new features regularly, a retainer allows for agile development and fast action on your users feedback.

-Use case - SaaS platforms or mobile apps in active growth and refinement stages.
+Use case - SaaS platforms or mobile apps in active growth and/or refinement stages.

-Businesses without internal technical staff can use a retainer to gain reliable access to a skilled development team without committing to full time hires.
-This is particularly relevant for start ups, non technical businesses with minimal development requirements and organisations that are focused on growth and need technical support to evolve their digital products without immediately building an internal team.
+Your business may not have it's own internal technical staff can and that is perfectly ok - you can use a retainer to gain reliable access to a skilled development team without committing to a full time hire.
+This is particularly relevant if you're a start up, non technical businesses with minimal development requirements or an organisation that is focused on growth that needs technical support to evolve your digital products without having to build an internal team.

 Use case - Startups, agencies or small businesses needing on demand technical support.

-Even with an in house team, there may be times when additional expertise or extra capacity is needed for a specific project or to meet a tight deadline - retainers are a solid way for organisations to get this without long term commitment.
+Even if you do have an internal development team, there may be times where you require additional expertise or extra capacity for a specific project or to meet a tight deadline.
+Retainers are a great way to make sure you have access to the right skills, at the right time without any long term commitment.

 Use case - Enterprises running concurrent projects or requiring niche technical skills.

-Retainer agreements quite often include priority access to developers and can also offer resources on specific days/times.
-This reduces wait times and allows for quicker resolution of issues.
+Sometimes you need help and you need it quickly.
+Retainer agreements can be created to include priority access to development resource and can also offer resources on specific days/times.
+This reduces wait times and allows for quicker resolution of your issues as well as pre scheduled time slots for critical time periods.

 Use case - Businesses running live digital platforms or client facing applications that are business critical.